Connection Map¶

 Selecting nodes¶

-Click an asset node to: - Highlight its connections - Open a detail panel with: - Asset type: Kind of asset (Web, Database, Application, etc.) - Asset location: Physical or cloud location code - Operating system: OS details - Network segment: Network zone - IP address: Network address - Assigned applications: Apps running on this asset (grouped by environment, clickable) - Edit asset or View cluster button to open the workspace
+Click a server or cluster node to: - Highlight its connections - Open a detail panel with: - Server type: Kind of server (Web, Database, Application, etc.) - Server location: Physical or cloud location code - Operating system: OS details - Network segment: Network zone - IP address: Network address - Assigned applications: Apps running on this server, grouped by environment (clickable) - Edit server or View cluster button to open the workspace

 Selecting edges¶

-Click a connection edge to: - See connection details: - Purpose: What the connection is used for - Protocols: Network protocols used - Typical ports: Expected port numbers - Criticality: Business importance - Topology: Asset-to-asset or multi-asset - Edit connection button to open the workspace - Linked interfaces section showing which application interfaces use this connection - Click Open interface to edit the interface - Click View in Interface Map to see the interface in context
+Click a connection edge to: - See connection details: - Purpose: What the connection is used for - Protocols: Network protocols used - Typical ports: Expected port numbers - Criticality: Business importance - Topology: Server-to-server or multi-server - Edit connection button to open the connection workspace - Linked interfaces section showing which application interfaces use this connection - Click Open interface to view the interface - Click View in Interface Map to see the interface in context

 Deep linking¶